 What we’re looking for: We’re looking for innovative and entrepreneurial people who are brimming with enthusiasm and passion for what they do.
-You’ll need a pragmatic outlook and commercial awareness as our clients rely on our business brains as much as our legal expertise.
+To be a TV trainee, you will need a pragmatic outlook and commercial awareness as our clients rely on our business brains as much as our legal expertise.

 Perks: 25 days’ holiday plus the option to buy additional holiday, pension, private medical insurance, life assurance, season ticket loan, medical cash plan, recognition scheme, busy social calendar, wellbeing programme.